Introduction

 Conclusion

-and technologies, their role in British culture is likely to remain central,
+their role in British culture is likely to remain central, providing a space

-providing a space for physical, mental, and social well-being.
-Whether it's a
+for physical, mental, and social well-being.
+Whether it's a state-of-the-art

-state-of-the-art fitness center or a humble community gym, these spaces will
+fitness center or a humble community gym, these spaces will continue to

 0 Comments